digital-ai/release-integration-sdk-workshop/part-3/lab-7-install-remote-runner.md

 💡 **Note:** You can also use `xl kube install` to install Release or Deploy itself.
 XXX Link to documentation and workshop.

+In case of Docker Desktop:

+    docker context export default --kubeconfig

 In case of k3d (replace the `cluster_name` with your k3d cluster - `k3d cluster list`):

     k3d kubeconfig get cluster_name | sed 's/0.0.0.0/host.docker.internal/g' > default.kubeconfig

-In case of docker desktop:

-    docker context export default --kubeconfig

 We've marked some questions with a warning sign where you need to pay extra attention.